sethgonzales/humble_hectare/README.md

 - Decided to refactor my components to separate business from front end logic.
 Pulled out CRUD for crops and loading and updating for varietals.
 - The goal is to follow better practices and make more reusable components/hooks for future use.
 - TODO: Finish pulling out CRUD for varietals.
-- TODO: Move on to pulling out CRUD for events.
+- TODO: Move on to pulling out CRUD for events